R-Jean abadiez

 A light-emitting diode (LED) (pronounced /ˌɛl iː ˈdiː/, L-E-D[1]) is a semiconductor light source.
 LEDs are used as indicator lamps in many devices, and are increasingly used for lighting.
 Introduced as a practical electronic component in 1962,[2] early LEDs emitted low-intensity red light, but modern versions are available across the visible, ultraviolet and infrared wavelengths, with very high brightness.

-Information and communications technology or information and communication technology,[1] usually called ICT, is often used as an extended synonym for information technology (IT) but is usually a more general term that stresses the role of unified communications and the integration of telecommunications (telephone lines and wireless signals), intelligent building management systems and audio-visual systems in modern information technology.
+13.ICT-Information and communications technology or information and communication technology,[1] usually called ICT, is often used as an extended synonym for information technology (IT) but is usually a more general term that stresses the role of unified communications and the integration of telecommunications (telephone lines and wireless signals), intelligent building management systems and audio-visual systems in modern information technology.
 ICT consists of all technical means used to handle information and aid communication, including computer and network hardware, communication middleware as well as necessary software.

 14.CPU-he central processing unit (CPU) is the portion of a computer system that carries out the instructions of a computer program, and is the primary element carrying out the computer's functions.
 The central processing unit carries out each instruction of the program in sequence, to perform the basic arithmetical, logical, and input/output operations of the system.
 This term has been in use in the computer industry at least since the early 1960s.[1]
 The form, design and implementation of CPUs have changed dramatically since the earliest examples, but their fundamental operation remains much the same.

-Universal Serial Bus (USB) is a specification[1] to establish communication between devices and a host controller (usually a personal computer), developed and invented by Ajay Bhatt while working for Intel.[2][3]
+8.USB-Universal Serial Bus (USB) is a specification[1] to establish communication between devices and a host controller (usually a personal computer), developed and invented by Ajay Bhatt while working for Intel.[2][3]
 USB has effectively replaced a variety of interfaces such as serial and parallel ports.

 9.LCD-A liquid crystal display (LCD) is a thin, flat electronic visual display that uses the light modulating properties of liquid crystals (LCs).
 LCs do not emit light directly.